OpenEarthAgent: A Unified Framework for Tool-Augmented Geospatial Agents: OpenEarthAgent

-Each training sample encodes a structured reasoning trajectory that connects an instruction $\mathbf{u}$, observations $\mathbf{v}$, and a sequence of tool interactions.
+\textbf{Reasoning Trajectories and Training Objective:} Each training sample encodes a reasoning trajectory that connects an instruction $\mathbf{u}$, observations $\mathbf{v}$, and a sequence of tool interactions.
 Formally, the trajectory is represented as:

-where $\mathcal{S}$ denotes the set of registered tools, $\mathcal{E}$ denotes the execution environment (tool controller + cache), and $(s_t, r_t)$ is the $t$-th action-result pair.
-Each $s_t$ corresponds to a predicted tool invocation, while $r_t$ is the structured observation returned by the environment.
+where $\mathcal{S}$ denotes the set of registered tools, $\mathcal{E}$ the execution environment (tool controller + cache), and $(s_t, r_t)$ is the $t$-th action-result pair.
+Each $s_t$ is a predicted tool invocation, while $r_t$ is the observation returned by the environment.

 The autoregressive model conditions on the full working memory state when predicting the next action.
 Training is performed via maximum likelihood estimation over verified trajectories, optimizing only the tool-action policy: